RemiRigal/Unity-Vibes/README.md

 ## Installation

 ### UnityVibes
-Just run the binaries corresponding to your system.
-[Coming Soon]
+Just run the binary corresponding to your OS, see availables [releases](https://github.com/RemiRigal/Unity-Vibes/releases).

 ### Python package
 It is necessary to download the PyUnityVibes python package, see the dedicated [GitHub page](https://github.com/NoelieRamuzat/PyUnityVibes).